 Nashville Software School (NSS) is a place where a person with aptitude, motivation, passion and commitment can learn the craft of software development.
 A place where you can get a running start down the path to a life-long career in technology and software development.
 In fact it’s more than a running start, it’s a blast down the runway with afterburners.

-Our intensive training and apprenticeship program dramatically accelerates learning about and access to the world of software development.
+Our intensive training and project-based learning program dramatically accelerates learning about and access to the world of software development.
 Give us six months and we’ll prepare you for an entry-level software developer job.

 Nashville needs more software developers.
 Our economy is increasingly built on and around software.
 Software is the engine that powers the future of health care, publishing, music and entertainment, logistics and other industries.
 Software is also the engine of new industries that are only now emerging.
 Yet, at any given point in time there are dozens of unfilled software developer jobs in Nashville.
 We need to develop and deepen the local talent pool.
 We can’t expect to make more than a minor dent in local demand for software talent by importing talent because every other major city in the country has exactly the same talent shortage as we do.
 It is time for a little homegrown talent development on the tech side of Nashville.
 That’s where NSS comes in.

 Nashville Software School is a Tennessee non-profit corporation.
 Our mission is to expand the technology workforce in middle Tennessee by providing motivated individuals with access to a career in software development through training, mentorship and learning-by-doing.
 We’re a collection of committed Nashville technology professionals who love what we do and want to give back to our community and our profession by helping others to get a start in the technology industry.

 You can support our students by donating to our general operating fund, by sponsoring a student through underwriting the expenses of their training, or through donating to our scholarship fund to support the economically disadvantaged or physically disabled.
 Please contact us through the contact page on this website for more information on how to support the Nashville Software School.